 - The principal of the host school shall be the Game Director.
 If additional facilities are secured other than those of the host team, the Game Director must be approved by the TSSAA state office.
 It shall be the duty of the Game Director to handle all financial arrangements for the game and to make financial reports to the state office and participating team.

-- In regional tournament games, the umpires shall receive $55, plus 15 cents per mile, per official for a two person crew.
-The game fee for regional tournament games is $50, plus 15 cents per mile, per official for a three person crew.
-Mileage is to be paid if an umpire travels outside of the county in which he or she resides.
-Mileage will be given to the game director by the umpire assigned to work the regional games.
+- The fee for umpires to work the regional tournament has been set by the Board of Control as $55 per game, plus 15 cents per mile, per official for a two person crew.
+The fee for umpires to work the region tournament is $50 per game, plus 15 cents per mile, per official for a three person crew.
+Mileage is determined by the assigning officer and is figured city to city with a state map if travel is outside of the county in which the official resides.

 - Tickets and Passes:

 - All tickets are $5 each and everyone must have a ticket.

 - Regional directors shall furnish tickets for the regional play-off.

 - Admit 18 players from each participating team, plus coaches and bat girls.

 - Arrange for scorer, ball girls, ticket sellers and takers.